1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

 Environment variables can also be stored in an .env key, in a virtual environment or in Python code itself.
 However anyone with access to the key can decrypt your private keys.

-Please make sure to remember and backup your encryption key or password, if you loose your key the private keys can not be recovered!
+Please make sure to remember and backup your encryption key or password, if you lose your key the private keys can not be recovered!